Academic Catalog 2024-2025

 Academic Risk

 Students whose cumulative GPA falls below minimum standards are placed on academic risk.
-Students on academic risk who fail to earn the minimal required session GPA for their program the following semester may be academically dismissed from continuing at the university.
+Students on academic risk who fail to earn the minimum required session GPA for their program the following semester may be academically dismissed from continuing at the university.

 Continuance on Academic Risk